gtbu/Typesetter-5.3-p8/README.md

 3. Now, edit the file as you like then click "Propose File Change"

 ## Plugins and php8 ##
-  * Many plugins <a href="https://www.typesettercms.com/Plugins" target=_blank> from the forum</a> will not function with php8, because deprecations of php7 are errors in php8.
+  * Many plugins <a href="https://www.typesettercms.com/Plugins" target=_blank> from the forum</a> will not function with Php 8, because deprecations of Php 7 are errors in php8.
   The momentary solution is to open an issue in the forum, but before look at the plugin-site under 'support', whether there is already an updated version for download and then manual installation under /addons.

 ## Problems with updates ##
 If You have questions regarding installation please look here at the top in the WIKI.